-- Include overall summary of treatment, including all surgeries, radiation treatments, and chemotherapy received. - Describe possible clinical course, including expected time to resolution of acute toxicities, long-term effects of treatment, and possible late sequelae of treatment. - Include surveillance recommendations. - Delineate appropriate timing of transfer of care with specific responsibilities identified for primary care physician and oncologist.
+- Develop survivorship care plan that includes: - ▶ Overall summary of treatment, including all surgeries, radiation treatments, and chemotherapy received. - Description of possible expected time to resolution of acute toxicities, long-term effects of treatment, and possible late sequelae of treatment. - ▶ Surveillance recommendations. - ▶ Delineate appropriate timing of transfer of care with specific responsibilities identified for primary care physician and oncologist. - ▶ Health behavior recommendations.